-Today women play a vital role in Indian BPO sector.
+Today women play a vital role in Indian BPO (business process outsourcing) sector.
 According to survey out of 400 million of workforce in India, around 30-40 percent are females.
 They are one of the driving forces behind the success of call center industry in India.

 The Indian BPO industry accounts for a revenue US$ 39.6 billion and has emerged as one of the largest private industry providing direct employment to 1.6 million professionals.